Ctrl-X/Siribro/README.md

       .start("Beginning");`
 });
 ```
+### Call a function  in a Sentence

-And now in your bot.md, you can call your custom function like this in the dialog *.md* file :
+In your bot.md, you can call your custom function like this :
 ```markdown
 * Could you provide me an email so I can check your identity?
 * `input(email)`